paregorios/paregorios.2018/posts/2018/04/fediverse.md

 Now, I'd suggest that if you haven't yet read the blog posts cited above [from Ruth Tillman](http://ruthtillman.com/mastodon-overview/) and [from Seth Kenlon](https://opensource.com/article/17/4/guide-to-mastodon), now would be good time.
 Reading both of them will give you a broader introduction than I've tried to lay out here.

+<span style="color:red">Updated 23 April 2018</span>: it looks like there will be follow-on posts to this one.
+I just published one on criticisms of _ActivityPub_ that also has some links to some more interesting writing on the fediverse, writ large.
+The best way to keep up with any subsequent posts to this one is probably through [the fediverse tag](/categories/fediverse/).